Editing Users Manually

 So, filling the MAC address is required only if there is some kind of ambiguity.

-For Cisco environments only: if Extension mobility is enabled (through the Speedy "Manage Service" page) the IP phone associated to the user will be the one the user is logged onto.
+For Cisco environments only: if Extension mobility is enabled (through Contact Manager's "Manage Service" page) the IP phone associated to the user will be the one the user is logged onto.
 The user name entered in the end user list on the PBX must be also typed in the PBX username field.

 This article was: